moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    V = \frac{5}{1023}x

-Exercise 2: Read from the Photocell
+Exercise 2: Read from the Photocell (15 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Leave the 5V and GND connections from the LED example intact, then place one